How to define a variable in Python

 print(f"PI: {PI}, Red value: {Color.RED.value}")--OUTPUT--PI: 3.14159, Red value: 1

-Python doesn't have true constants, but you can signal that a value shouldn't change by naming it in all caps, like PI.
-This is a widely followed convention that relies on developer discipline.
+Python doesn't have true constants, but you can signal that a variable's value shouldn't change by naming it in all uppercase, like PI.
+This is a widely followed convention that helps keep your code predictable.
+For more detailed guidance on defining constants in Python, you can explore additional approaches and best practices.
+For a more robust approach, you can use enumerations.

 Move faster with Replit